Fliplet/fliplet-widget-file-manager/fl-table/README.md

 ## Partial Selection UI

-FlTable provides a sophisticated partial selection UI for multiple row selection scenarios.
+Fliplet.UI.Table provides a sophisticated partial selection UI for multiple row selection scenarios.
 Instead of using traditional HTML checkboxes, the component uses FontAwesome icons to display three distinct states in the header select-all checkbox.

 ### Selection States